 This project will:

-- Partner with NRCS to individually sign up farmers for EQIP high tunnel funding.
+-Partner with FSA and NRCS to individually sign up farmers for EQIP high tunnel funding.